Bazmundi/opensprinklette/homeassistant/Readme.md

 # Home Assistant Snippets

 So, these files are just a collection of code snippets from my HA work to provide some control over the opensprinklette gadgets.
+Those opensprinklette gadgets being over

 HA is running as a docker image on top of Hypriot.
 I did play with HASSIO for a little while but too many problems, I found at least, with how "invisible" this configurtion approach is, the HA is bad enough to debug.